Pope expands ranks of cardinals who'll likely pick successor - NewsBreak

 Pope expands ranks of cardinals who'll likely pick successor

-Of the churchmen being named new cardinals in the consistory ceremony in St. Peter's Basilica, 16 are younger than 80 and thus eligible to participate in a conclave — the ritual-shrouded, locked-door assembly of cardinals who cast paper ballots to elect a new pontiff.
+Of the 20 churchmen being raised to the rank of cardinal in St. Peter's Basilica, 16 are younger than 80 and thus eligible to participate in a conclave — the ritual-shrouded, locked-door assembly of cardinals who cast paper ballots to elect a new pontiff.

-The 85-year-old Francis has now named 83 of the 132 cardinals currently young enough to join a conclave.
-The others were appointed by the previous two popes, St. John Paul II and Benedict XVI, whose unexpected retirement in 2013 paved the way for Francis to be elected.

-With the eight batches of cardinals Francis has named, prospects are boosted that whoever becomes the next pontiff will share his vision for the future of the church.
+By now, the 85-year-old Francis has named more than half of the elector cardinals.
+That bolsters the prospects that whoever becomes the next pontiff will share his vision for the future of the church.

-Francis reminded the cardinals of their mission, which he said includes “an openness to all peoples, to the horizons of the world, to the peripheries as yet unknown.”

-Underlining Francis' attention to those on society's margins, among the new cardinals is Archbishop Anthony Poola of Hyderabad, India.
-The prelate, 60, is the first member of the Dalit community, considered the lowest rung of India's caste system, to become a cardinal.

 In choosing San Diego Bishop Robert Walter McElroy, Francis passed over U.S. churchmen leading traditionally more prestigious dioceses, including San Francisco Archbishop Salvatore Cordileone.

+McElroy has been among the few American bishops who questioned why the U.S. bishops conference insists on identifying abortion as its “preeminent” priority.
+Echoing the pope’s concerns, he has questioned why greater prominence isn't given to poverty, immigration and climate change.

-McElroy has been among a minority of American bishops who opposed to a campaign to deny Communion to Catholic politicians who support abortion rights.
+He is also among a minority of U.S. bishops opposed to a campaign to deny Communion to Catholic politicians who support abortion rights.
 Cordileone has said he'd no long allow U.S. House Speaker Nancy Pelosi to receive Communion for her defense of abortion rights.

 While staunchly against abortion as a grave sin, Francis has also decried what he calls the weaponization of Communion.

-McElroy last year was also among a small group of U.S. bishops signing a statement denouncing the bullying that is often directed at LGBTQ youth.
+McElroy last year was among a small group of U.S. bishops signing a statement expressing support for LGBTQ youth and denouncing the bullying that is often directed at them.

 Francis has tried to make gay Catholics feel welcome in the church, whose teaching holds that same-sex intercourse is a sin.

-Among the newest cardinals is Bishop Richard Kuuia Baawobr from Wa, Ghana, who has spoken out against LGBTQ rights.
-The African prelate felt ill when he arrived in Rome on Friday and was hospitalized for a heart problem, the pope told the other cardinals, asking them to pray “for this brother who should have been here.”
+Among those selected to be among the newest cardinals is Bishop Richard Kuuia Baawobr from Wa, Ghana.
+He has spoken out against LGBTQ rights.

-Asked by The Associated Press about such contrasting views among church leaders, McElroy replied that “there are always cultural differences within the life of the church as there is within in the human family.
+Asked by The Associated Press about such contrasting views, McElroy replied that “there are always cultural differences within the life of the church as there is within in the human family.
 And different cultures approach these questions in different ways.”

-McElroy added: "My own view is that we have an obligation in the church to make the LGBT persons feel equally welcome in the life of the church, as everyone else.”
+McElroy added: "My own view is that we have an obligation in the church to make the LGBT persons feel equally welcome in the life of the church, as everyone else.
+And that is the mandate we have, so we have to find a way of doing that.”

-With electing future pontiffs a key role for cardinals, McElroy, 68, was asked what he thought of Francis' saying that resignation for popes is a valid option.

-“In principle, I think it is a good idea at a particular moment when they feel they can no longer carry the burdens of that office, but I think this pope is far from that moment," the U.S. prelate said.
-“I believe he sees himself as far from that moment.
-What he has is a mobility issue, but it has not affected his mind.
-I can tell you he is still on top of things."

-Archbishop Ulrich Steiner of Manaus, Brazil, became the first cardinal from the Amazon, the vast, environmentally-vulnerable region in South America on the Argentine-born pontiff’s home continent.
-In remarks to The AP, Steiner expressed concern about increasing violence in the Amazon.
+Archbishop Ulrich Steiner of Manaus, Brazil, was tapped to be the first cardinal from the Amazon, the vast, environmentally-vulnerable region in South America on the Argentine-born pontiff’s home continent.
+In remarks to The AP , Steiner expressed concern about increasing violence in the Amazon —- “not only in terms of the environment, but also because of drugs.”

-“But this violence was not born there, it came from outside,'' Steiner, 71, said. ”It is always violence related to money.
+“But this violence was not born there, it came from outside,'' Steiner said. ”It is always violence related to money.
 Concessions, deforestation, also with the mines, also with the fishing."

+Increasingly, more of the cardinals are coming from Asia and Africa, while fewer are coming from Europe , where the number of rank-and-file Catholics has dwindled in recent years.
+After the consistory, those from Europe will account for 42% of the College of Cardinals, compared to 52% in 2013, when Francis' pontificate began.

-At 48, the youngest member among the cardinals' ranks is an Italian missionary in Mongolia, where Catholics number some 1,300.
-Francis "knows how important it is supporting these little communities,'' said the new cardinal, Giorgio Marengo.
+At 48, the youngest member among the cardinals' ranks is an Italian missionary in Mongolia.
+Archbishop Giorgio Marengo, as the apostolic prefect of Ulaanbaatar, ventured that the tiny size of his flock there — Catholics in that Asian country number about 1,300 — factored in the pope's selection of him.
+Francis “knows how important it is supporting these little communities.”

-Originally, the pope had picked 21 new cardinals.
-But retired Belgian Bishop Luc Van Looy declined the honor, citing his own inadequate handling of cases of sexually abusive priests while he led the Ghent diocese from 2004-2020.

 Sabrina Sergi and Fanuel Morelli contributed to this report.